 Boating: Carolina Beach State Park offers access to a variety of waters.
 The fresh waters of the Cape Fear River, the estuarine waters of Masonboro Sound and the salt waters of the Atlantic Ocean are all only moments away.
-A marina with two launching ramps and 54 boat slips is located at the junction of Snow's Cut and the Cape Fear River.
+A 54-slip marina with two public boat ramps is located at the junction of Snow's Cut and the Cape Fear River.
 Fuel, snacks and restrooms are available at the marina.
 Showers are provided for slip renters.
 Tidal waters may be rough at times; exercise cautious seamanship.

 Paddle NC is a seasonal concessionaire at the park who offers kayak and stand-up paddle board tours and rentals.
 Please view their website at paddlenc.com or contact them by phone at 910-612-3277 for additional information.